A1 Home Music System — Audioengine Skip to Content

 Tech Specs

-Pro Tip For optimal sound from the A1 speakers, use a Bluetooth connection.
-This method bypasses the lower quality audio parts in your device, letting the built-in DAC in the A1 improve the sound quality.
+Pro Tip For the best sound from your A1 speakers, connect via Bluetooth.
+This bypasses lower-quality audio parts in your device, allowing the A1’s built-in DAC to enhance sound quality for a cleaner, detailed result.

 Technical Specifications